codurance/soft-mod-compass/README.md

-Questions 5 - 8: relate to the category `Continuous Deployment`
+Questions 5 - 8: relate to the category `Continuous Delivery`

 ... etc